-Kay Grant on stage
+Kay Grant live

 “An extraordinary vocal talent, one of our finest free-thinking virtuosos”